aantron/ocaml.org/data/planet/hannes/deploying-authoritative-ocaml-dns-servers-as-mirageos-unikernels.md

 </li>
 <li>The let's encrypt servers request the TXT record from either or both authoritative name servers
 </li>
-<li>The let's encrypt unikernel polls for the issued certificate and send an update to the primary TLSA 0 <der encoded="encoded" certificate="certificate">
+<li>The let's encrypt unikernel polls for the issued certificate and send an update to the primary TLSA 0 <der encoded="" certificate="">
 </der></li>
 <li>The primary pushes the certificate to git, notifies secondaries (which transfer the zone)
 </li>